emacsway/emacsway/about.rst

     * "Implementation Patterns" by Kent Beck
     * "Agile Software Development.
 Principles, Patterns, and Practices." by Robert C. Martin, James W. Newkirk, Robert S. Koss
     * "Clean Architecture: A Craftsman's Guide to Software Structure and Design" by Robert C. Martin
+    * "Development of Further Patterns of Enterprise Application Architecture" by Martin Fowler
     * "xUnit Test Patterns.
 Refactoring Test Code." by Gerard Meszaros
     * "Service-Oriented Architecture Analysis and Design for Services and Microservices" by Thomas Erl
     * "Building Microservices.
 Designing Fine-Grained Systems" by Sam Newman